chumomega/GeoQuiz/README.md

 # GeoQuiz
 - where is the r.java

+ ### Challenges
+ - Display all questions at once on the android app
+ -